Authors on orange glow background

 Implement clear and measurable performance criteria so that everyone’s fully aware of what’s expected in their role and function.
 Create "scorecards" and deliverables for all roles that both employees and leaders can consistently review.
 This builds the framework for a more flexible operating model, stepping away from a focus on hours worked to outcome-driven work.

-However, since this isn’t applicable to all roles and types of work, the workforce needs to first be reviewed and “segments” should be built on what can be offered where.
-Remote working, supported by tech and AI, will facilitate a more outcome-based approach where flexible working times can be agreed upon (e.g., annualized working time budgets versus weekly working time).
+However, since this isn’t applicable to all roles and types of work, we need to review the workforce first and create “segments” based on what you can offer where.
+Remote working, supported by tech and AI, will facilitate a more outcome-based approach where flexible work schedules can be agreed upon (e.g., annualized working time budgets versus weekly working time).

 2. Embrace artificial intelligence

 Flexible work will undoubtedly be a prominent component of the future workforce.
-With AI in the picture, several job components will no longer be performed by humans.
-The fractional, people-focused parts of the job might only require that person for a few hours per week, creating opportunities for gig workers with the right expertise.
+With AI in the picture, humans may no longer perform several job components.
+The fractional, people-focused parts of the job might only require that person for a few hours per week.
+This creates opportunities for gig workers with the right expertise.

 This shift doesn't have to be scary, though.
-Top talent with the right expertise may be easier to employ because they have the flexibility and freedom to explore various organizations or industries simultaneously.
+Top talent with the right expertise may be easier to employ.
+They have the flexibility and freedom to explore various organizations or industries simultaneously.
 To fully reap the benefits of an AI-augmented workforce, it will be critical to move away from traditional 40-hour work weeks and into project-based and time-to-complete employment models.

 – Rebecca Volpano, Vice President – Product Management